- CBD may be consumed through inhalation, ingestion, sublingual administration (under the tongue), and topical application.

 The U.S. Food and Drug Administration ( FDA) has not approved any other medical use for cannabidiol except for Epidiolex, a CBD-derived product(12).
 Having no approval from the FDA means that official dosing guidelines or instructions are unavailable.

-Several factors impact how cannabidiol affects the body, such as genetic predispositions, tolerance, biochemistry, metabolism, and overall health care.
+Several factors impact how cannabidiol affects the body, such as genetic predispositions, tolerance, biochemistry, metabolism including age and biological gender, and overall health care.

 It is recommended to take a low dose first to assess the different effects of CBD.
 The dosage may be slowly increased until the desired outcomes have been achieved.